dotnet/AspNetCore.Docs/aspnetcore/grpc/loadbalancing.md

 The preceding code:

 * Configures the created channel with the address `dns:///my-example-host`.
-The `dns` scheme maps to `DnsResolver`.
+The `dns` scheme maps to `DnsResolverFactory`.
 * Doesn't specify a load balancer.
-The channel defaults to `PickFirstLoadBalancer`.
+The channel defaults to a pick first load balancer.
 * Starts the gRPC call `SayHello`:
-  * `DnsResolver` resolves addresses for the hostname `my-example-host`.
+  * DNS resolver gets addresses for the hostname `my-example-host`.
-  * `PickFirstLoadBalancer` attempts to connect to one of the resolved addresses.
+  * Pick first load balancer attempts to connect to one of the resolved addresses.
   * The call is sent to the first address the channel successfully connects to.

 Performance is important when load balancing.
 The latency of resolving addresses is eliminated from gRPC calls by caching the addresses.
 A resolver will be invoked when making the first gRPC call, and subsequent calls use the cache.
 Addresses are automatically refreshed if a connection is interrupted.
 Refreshing is important in scenarios where addresses change at runtime.
-For example, in Kubernetes a [restarted pod](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/) triggers `DnsResolver` to refresh and get the pod's new address.
+For example, in Kubernetes a [restarted pod](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/) triggers the DNS resolver to refresh and get the pod's new address.

-#### StaticResolver
+#### StaticResolverFactory

-Another resolver is `StaticResolver`.
+A static resolver is provided by `StaticResolverFactory`.
 This resolver:

 * Doesn't call an external source.
 Instead, the client app configures the addresses.
 * Is designed for situations where an app already knows the addresses it calls.